 Astronomers at the Leiden Observatory have carried out the most precise gravity measurements ever made, using new software they developed specially.
 Their new code has been accepted for publication in The Astrophysical Journal Letters.

 In 71% of all songbird species with available data, the female sings too.
 This is remarkable because in the wake of Darwin’s theory of evolution, birdsong has generally been seen as a characteristic of male birds, allowing them to compete with other males and attract females.
 Leiden biologist Katharina Riebel published this finding on 4 March in Nature Communications, together with an international team.

 Six students of archaeology, history and art history are to follow the Silk Route in Central Asia, looking for evidence from ancient history for the enormous cultural exchange brought about by this trade route.
 They are conducting their research for the exhibition on the Silk Route that opened in the Hermitage in Amsterdam on 1 March.

 The Leiden astrophysicist Alexey Boyarsky and his fellow researchers may have identified a trace of dark matter that could signify a new particle: the sterile neutrino.
 A research group in Harvard reported a very similar signal just a few days earlier.

 Leiden University wants more focus on the differences between women and men in research.
 This time the goal is not more women researchers, but closer attention for the gender factor in scientific research.
 Taking sex and gender into account leads to innovation.
 To fail to do so is to risk the loss, not only of money but also of lives.
 What’s more, it is a requirement of Horizon 2020.
-Reason enough for a symposium.
+Reason enough for a symposium on 28 March.

 The difference between the rational left hemisphere and the emotional right hemisphere is by no means as strict as the popular view would have us believe.
 PhD candidate Jurriaan Witteman has published a study on this topic in Cognitive, Affective and Behavioural Neuroscience.